 Fact #9: The Ball’s Bluff battlefield has been called by historian Jim Morgan a “preservation success story.”

-Despite the fact that the site where the early morning skirmishing took place on October 21st has been lost to development, the battlefield remains well preserved today.
-The Northern Virginia Regional Park Authority owns 223 acres of the original battlefield along with the Ball’s Bluff Battlefield National Cemetery, all of which has become Ball’s Bluff Battlefield Regional Park.
-The NVRPA has cleared trees to give the battlefield much the same appearance as it would have had 152 years ago, and new improvements, including interpretive trails, guided tours, and updated signs have made Ball’s Bluff a significant preservation site.
-In addition, Ball’s Bluff Battlefield Park has begun the practice of commemorating the battle through holding battlefield illuminations.
+Despite the fact that the site where the early morning skirmishing took place on October 21st has been lost to development, a portion of the battlefield remains well preserved today.
+The Northern Virginia Regional Park Authority (NOVA Parks) owns 223 acres of the original battlefield along with the Ball’s Bluff Battlefield National Cemetery, all of which has become Ball’s Bluff Battlefield Regional Park.
+NOVA Parks has cleared trees to give the battlefield much the same appearance as it would have had approximately 158 years ago, and new improvements, including interpretive trails, guided tours, and updated signs have made Ball’s Bluff a significant preservation site.
+In addition, Ball’s Bluff Battlefield Park has begun the practice of commemorating the battle annually in October by holding battlefield illuminations.
+In 1984, the U.S. Department of the Interior designated 76 acres around the battlefield as a National Historic Landmark.
+In 2017, the boundaries of that landmark designation were expanded to include over 3,300 acres of riverfront land on both sides of the Potomac River and including Harrison Island, Maryland.

 Ball's Bluff Trails Today